derivexyz/v1-core/docs/contracts/shortcollateral.md

 - `priceAtExpiry`: The price of baseAsset at expiry.

-- `listingToShortCallEthReturned`: The amount of ETH to be returned.
+- `listingToShortCallBaseReturned`: The amount of baseAsset to be returned.

-### Event `OptionsSettled(uint256 listingId, address optionOwner, uint256 strike, uint256 priceAtExpiry, enum OptionMarket.TradeType tradeType, uint256 amount)`
+### Event `OptionsSettled(uint256 listingId, address optionOwner, uint256 strike, uint256 priceAtExpiry, enum IOptionMarket.TradeType tradeType, uint256 amount)`

 Emitted when an Option is settled.